top of page

 What kinds of things can be fixed?

 LOTS!
 Electrical appliances, clothing, furniture, crockery, housewares, bicycles, toys, mobile phones and ipads, etc. Anything that’s broken (and which you can manage to carry) is welcome and has a good chance of getting properly repaired.
-Check out the list above of types of repairs that we will offer on April 20.
+Check out the list above of types of repairs that were offered on April 20.
 Large appliances such stoves are not practical to repair at this 3-hour event, so don’t bring anything heavier than you can carry.

 Do I need to bring any tools or supplies?